raspiblitz/raspiblitz/README.md

 Feedback is welcome by the RTL programmer: https://github.com/ShahanaFarooqui/RTL

-After install you will see a new `RTL` option in the SSH main menu - it will give you all the information so that you can start using it.
+After install, you will see a new `RTL` option in the SSH main menu - it will give you all the information you need to start using it.

 ##### BTC-RPC-Explorer

-BTC-RPC-Explorer is a blockchain explorer webseite you can run on your own RaspiBlitz.
-See an example running on: https://btc-explorer.com
+BTC-RPC-Explorer is a blockchain explorer website you can run on your own RaspiBlitz.
+See an example here: https://btc-explorer.com

 ![EXPLORER](pictures/blockexplorer.png)

 [Details on Service](https://github.com/janoside/btc-rpc-explorer)

-After install you will see a new `EXPLORE` option in the SSH main menu - it will give you all the information so that you can start using it.
+After install, you will see a new `EXPLORE` option in the SSH main menu - it will give you all the information you need to start using it.

 ##### Cryptoadvance Specter

-Bitcoin Core that you have running on the RaspiBlitz has a very powerful command line interface and a wonderful daemon.
-Using PSBT and HWI it can also work with hardware wallets, but at the moment it is too linux-way.
-The same applies to multisignature setups.
+Bitcoin Core has a very powerful command line interface and a wonderful daemon.
+Using pre-signed bitcoin transactions (PSBT) and [Hardware Wallet Interface](https://github.com/bitcoin-core/HWI) (HWI), it can also work with hardware wallets.
+At the moment it is very Linux-focused.
+The same applies to multi-signature setups.

-The goal of SpecterDesktop is to make a convenient and user-friendly GUI around Bitcoin Core with a focus on multisignature setup with airgapped hardware wallets like Trezor, Ledger, COLDCARD or the Specter-DIY.
+The goal of SpecterDesktop is to make a convenient and user-friendly GUI around Bitcoin Core, focusing on multi-signature setups with airgapped hardware wallets like Trezor, Ledger, COLDCARD or the Specter-DIY.

 ![SPECTER](pictures/specter.jpg)

-After install you will see a new `SPECTER` option in the SSH main menu - it will give you all the information so that you can start using it.
+After install, you will see a new `SPECTER` option in the SSH main menu - it will give you all the information you need to start using it.

 ##### Electrum Rust Server

-Enable a user to run his own Electrum server on the RaspiBlitz.
-The server indexes the entire Bitcoin blockchain, and the resulting index enables fast queries for any given user wallet, allowing the user to keep real-time track of his balances and his transaction history using the [Electrum wallet](https://electrum.org).
+You can run your own Electrum server on the RaspiBlitz.
+The server indexes the entire Bitcoin blockchain, and the resulting index enables fast queries for any given user wallet, allowing you to keep track of balances and transaction history in real-time using the [Electrum wallet](https://electrum.org).

-Since Electrum Rust Server runs on the user's own machine, there is no need for the wallet to communicate with external Electrum servers, thus preserving the privacy of the user's addresses and balances.
+Since Electrum Rust Server runs on the user's own machine, there is no need for the wallet to communicate with external Electrum servers, thus preserving the privacy of addresses and balances.

-For example if you use your Trezor Hardware Wallet with the trezor.io wallet it will tell a third party your public keys - connecting it with your IP.
-Now you can use your Trezor with the Electrum Wallet just talking to your own Electrum Server preserving your privacy.
+By contrast, if you use your Trezor Hardware Wallet with the trezor.io wallet, it will tell their third party server your public keys - connecting it with your IP.
+Now you can use your Trezor with the Electrum Wallet, just talking to your own Electrum Server, preserving your privacy.

 [YouTube: TOR and Electrum Server on Raspiblitz](https://www.youtube.com/watch?v=AiosKK_TA7w) [More Details on Service](https://github.com/romanz/electrs)

-After install you will see a new `ELECTRS` option in the SSH main menu - it will give you all the information so that you can start using it.
+After install, you will see a new `ELECTRS` option in the SSH main menu - it will give you all the information you need to start using it.

 ##### BTCPayServer

-BTCPay Server is a self-hosted, open-source cryptocurrency payment processor.
+[BTCPay Server](https://github.com/btcpayserver) is a self-hosted, open-source cryptocurrency payment processor.
 It's secure, private, censorship-resistant and free.

 ![BTCPAY](pictures/btcpay.png)

-*At the moment the RaspiBlitz can just make the BTCPayServer publicly available to the outside over the Tor network (Hidden Service).*
+*At the moment, the RaspiBlitz will only make the BTCPayServer publicly available to the outside over the Tor network (Hidden Service).*

 [Details on Service](https://btcpayserver.org/)

-After install you will see a new `BTCPAY` option in the SSH main menu - it will give you all the information so that you can start using it.
+After install, you will see a new `BTCPAY` option in the SSH main menu - it will give you all the information you need to start using it.

 ##### LNDmanage

-lndmanage is a command line tool for advanced channel management of an node.
+lndmanage is a command line tool for advanced channel management of a Lightning node.

 *You need at least one open channel to use this tool.*

-To run it change to the RaspiBlitz terminal and type 'manage'.
+To run it, change to the RaspiBlitz terminal and type 'manage'.
 This starts the LNDManage interactive mode and you can use the following commands:

 * __Activity reports ```report```__
 * __Display the node summary ```status```__
 * __Advanced channel listings ```listchannels```__
   * ```listchannels rebalance```: list channels for rebalancing
   * ```listchannels forwardings```: list forwarding statistics for each channel
-  * ```listchannels hygiene```: information for closing of active channels
+  * ```listchannels hygiene```: information for closing active channels
   * ```listchannels inactive```: information on inactive channels
 * __Rebalancing command ```rebalance```__
   * different rebalancing strategies can be chosen